 Consider the following: Jim was recuperating from knee replacement surgery.
 After long weeks stuck at home, he finally felt well enough to get out on his boat.
 Although he did not realize it, the painkillers he was taking for the surgical pain dulled his senses, and he accidentally sideswiped a pier.
 Officers could charge him with BWI.

 He could also face charges for using over-the-counter medication (e.g., allergy meds that made him drowsy).

 Complete a Free Case Evaluation form now

-A lawyer can help defend you against a charge of BWI in multiple ways.
+A BWI lawyer in Dallas, Texas can help defend you against a charge of BWI in multiple ways.

 Even if your alcohol concentration was 0.08 or higher, it is possible to have the test results thrown out, if the testing equipment was faulty or was used improperly, or if the person administering the test did not follow proper procedures or was not adequately trained.